 Interesting Facts About Cyprus

-Cyprus is an interesting country that has a little bit of everything; warm sandy beaches, a mix of modern and ancient culture, Greek ruins, and wonderful Mediterranean food.
+This beautiful island nation has has a little bit of everything: warm sandy beaches, a mix of modern and ancient culture, Greek ruins, and wonderful Mediterranean food.

 Add to that the fact that Cyprus has been conquered and occupied for generations by several major powers and absorbed the influence of the Egyptians, the Persians, the Romans, the Phoenicians, and most recently, the British.